rarebit/project/README.md

 Rarebit works by associating the hash of a digital file with a small amount of bitcoin value.
 This value can be transferred indefinitely while remaining provably bound to the content it represents and to the author that issued it.

 Project site includes a client app that runs in the browser.
 Loads, hashes, issues and transfers digital works.
+Beta 3, 2014-08-25.